-Even while I was expressing polarized behavior I always liked wooden houses.
-I thought concrete houses are ugly, screaming with artificial crafting, colours and carefully guarded but wasted and dead
+Even while I was expressing polarized behaviour I always liked wooden houses.
+I thought concrete houses are ugly, screaming with artificial crafting, colours, carefully guarded but wasted and dead

 spaces in between calm natural greenery.

 Now that I am conscious of my nature, I know why I felt that way.
-Houses built out of wood, soil and natural rock are generally non-cancerous and can be truly sustainable and non-expensive, compared
+Houses built out of wood, soil and natural rock are generally non-cancerous (environmentally friendly) and can be truly sustainable

 and non-expensive, compared to expensive and sustainable or green houses made out of artificial materials.

-Of course, depending on your desires, a wooden house can be more expensive than a concrete one, but that is only due to inverted values in society - sure, it is cheaper to buy an
+Of course, depending on desires, a wooden house can be more expensive than a concrete one, but that is generally due to greed and inverted values in society - sure, it is cheaper to buy an

-industrial tomato than a homegrown one, but is it better and is it really cheaper in the long term?
-To eat subsidized chemically treated taste-lacking thing grown as a mono-culture on killed
+industrial tomato than a home-grown one, but is it better and is it really cheaper in the long term?
+To eat subsidized chemically treated taste-lacking substance grown as mono-culture on killed

 wildlife?
-That's not cheaper, that's suicidal (it is cheaper, only because it is stimulated).
+That's not cheaper, that's suicidal (it is only virtually cheaper, because it is subsidized).
 The same goes for housing.

-In any case, if you want sustainable living, you want symbiosis with environment and as much in situ production and waste consumption as possible.
+In any case, if one is interested in sustainable living, one is interested in symbiosis with environment and as much local production and waste consumption as possible.

 A house of wood

-If you're gonna make a house of wood, it should be made out of older trees.
+If one is going to make a house of wood, it would be good to make it out of older trees.
 Old trees

-radiate more CO2 than they absorb, so if you cut them down, you are killing them but you are not doing damage to the eco-system (this is why wild-fires in thick old forests are
+radiate more CO2 than they absorb, so by cutting them down, even though one is killing them, one is not necessarily doing damage to the ecosystem (this is why wild-fires in thick

-good - they enable new young and CO2 absorbing trees to grow).
-Of course, sometimes this might require that you also plant some trees, in order to keep the system in balance (or restore
+old forests are good - they enable new young and CO2 absorbing trees to grow).
+Of course, sometimes this might require planting some trees also, in order to keep the system in balance (or

 restore balance, as often is the case in current climate).